Wedding Photography at Bristol Register Office/Old Council House

 Grade II listed, the Old Council House is home to Bristol Register Office.
 Located on the corner of Corn Street in the city’s historic heart, over 1000 weddings and civil partnerships occur at Bristol Register Office every year.
 It’s not difficult to see why.

 A few minutes away from Bristol Temple Meads train station and close to the Shopping Quarter, it is the perfect venue for your wedding ceremony.
-There are numerous city-centre pubs, restaurants and hotels close by, for couples who have arranged a reception meal or drinks afterwards.
+Numerous city-centre pubs, restaurants, and hotels are nearby for couples who have arranged a reception meal or drinks afterwards.

 With its neoclassical facade and grand, sweeping staircase, the venue is a photographer’s dream, and there’s always something new to discover on each visit.